Stock Market News Today: Unraveling the Mysteries of Profitability

 Most of this regulation is in place to ensure that no single individual or community will unduly experience the brutality of the free marketplace.
 Subsidies, tax policies, unemployment insurance, and many other regulatory tools are used to smooth out the economic bumps and promote egalitarian outcomes.
 Over time, these policies lead to unintended consequences that make economies less efficient.

 Financial markets can be considered the “virtual” economy.
 Stocks, bonds, commodity contracts, and currencies are not the economy, but they represent economic entities and exhibit the same Darwinian nature.
-Financial markets are also highly regulated and manipulated for ostensibly the same reasons that economies are.
+Financial markets are also highly regulated and manipulated for ostensibly the same reasons as economies.
 Lock limits, circuit breakers, trading halts, short-sale rules, and many other market manipulation tools are in place to smooth the bumps and protect investors from the dreaded market crash.
 Unfortunately, many of these measures also lead to unintended consequences by mispricing securities and encouraging excessive risk-taking.
 In other words, market intervention makes markets inefficient.

 All of the economic and market manipulations listed above are overt.

 These covert market interventions are the most sinister and harmful to the markets.
 Since they are not publicly disclosed, there are no strict rules on how these manipulations are conducted.
 This gives market players who have access to the intervention a tremendous advantage.
 Market participants will ultimately discover any widespread market intervention.
 If the authorities continue the charade, participants will start believing that the markets are “rigged” and unfair.
-Such a loss of faith would be the equivalent of market pollution, easy to spoil but difficult to reclaim.
+Such a loss of faith would be the equivalent of market pollution, easy to spoil but challenging to reclaim.

 There is a vigorous debate about whether such covert market manipulation is occurring.